dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 To create a promise, we use the new, built-in Promise constructor, to which we pass a function, in this case an arrow function (but we could just as easily use a function expression).
 This function, called an executor function, has two parameters: resolve and reject.
 The executor is called immediately when constructing the Promise object with two built-in functions as arguments: resolve, which we manually call if we want the promise to resolve successfully, and reject, which we call if an error occurs.

 This code uses the promise by calling the built-in then method on the Promise object, a method to which we pass two callback functions: a success callback and a failure callback.
-The former is called if the promise is resolved successfully (if the resolve function is called on the promise), and the latter is called if there’s a problem (either an unhandled exception occurs or the reject function is called on a promise).
+The former is called if the promise is resolved successfully (if the resolve function is called on the promise), and the latter is called if there's a problem (either an unhandled exception occurs or the reject function is called on a promise).

 In our example code, we create a promise and immediately resolve it by calling the resolve function with the argument Hattori.
 Therefore, when we call the then method, the first, success, callback is executed and the test that outputs We were promised Hattori! passes.

-Now that we have a general idea of what promises are and how they work, let’s take a step back to see some of the problems that promises tackle.
+Now that we have a general idea of what promises are and how they work, let's take a step back to see some of the problems that promises tackle.

 6.3 使用 promise